-- Name: Used to identify the patient during appointments and in other forms of communication - Electronic Data Interchange Personal Identifier (EDIPI): used as the prime identifier to identify patient during appointments, throughout an episode of care, and in various forms of communication - Social Security Number: In case the prime identifier is not available, this element is used as a historical patient identifier and as a resource for verifying income information with the Social Security Administration - Date of Birth: Used to identify age and confirm patient identity - Mother's Maiden Name: used to confirm patient identity - Personal Mailing Address: used for communication, billing purposes and calculate travel pay - Personal Phone Number(s): used for communication, confirmation of appointments and conduct Telehealth appointments - Personal Fax Number: used to send forms of communication and records to business contacts, Insurance companies and health care providers - Personal Email Address: used for communication, including the patient portal MyHealtheVet secure communication - Emergency Contact Information (Name, Phone Number, etc. of a different individual): used in cases of emergent situations such as medical emergencies. - Financial Information: used to calculate co-payments and VA health care benefit eligibility - Health Insurance Beneficiary Numbers/Account Numbers: used to communicate and bill third part Health care plans - Certificate/License numbers: (specifying types such as occupational, educational, medical) used to track and verify legal authority to practice medicine and licensure for health care workers in an area of expertise. - Internet Protocol (IP) Address Numbers: used for configuration and network connections.
-Network Communication allows information to be transferred from one Information Technology System to another. - Medications: used within the medical records for health care purposes/treatment, prescribing medications and allergy interactions. - Medical Records: used for continuity of health care - Race/Ethnicity: used for patient demographic information and for indicators of ethnicity-related diseases. - Medical Record Number: this data element is replaced by/combined with the prime identifier (EDIPI) - Gender: is used to identify patient demographic, type of medical care/provider and medical tests required in healthcare operations. - Integration Control Number (ICN): The VA ICN is used as a back-up identifier for user/record verification purpose - Military history/service connection: Used to evaluate medical conditions that could be related to location of military time served.
-It is also used to determine VA benefit and health care eligibility. - Next of Kin: Used in cases of emergent situations such as medical emergencies.
-Used when patient expires and in cases of patient incapacity. - Date of Death indicates the official date of death
+- Name: Used to identify the patient during appointments and in other forms of communication - Social Security Number: In case the prime identifier is not available, this element is used as a historical patient identifier and as a resource for verifying income information with the Social Security Administration - Date of Birth: Used to identify age and confirm patient identity. - Mother's Maiden Name: used to confirm patient identity. - Personal Mailing Address: used for communication, billing purposes and calculate travel pay. - Personal Phone Number(s): used for communication, confirmation of appointments and conduct Telehealth appointments. - Personal Fax Number: used to send forms of communication and records to business contacts, Insurance companies and health care providers. - Personal Email Address: used for communication, including the patient portal MyHealtheVet secure communication. - Emergency Contact Information (Name, Phone Number, etc. of a different individual): used in cases of emergent situations such as medical emergencies. - Financial Information: used to calculate co-payments and VA health care benefit eligibility. - Health Insurance Beneficiary Numbers/Account Numbers: used to communicate and bill third part Health care plans. - Certificate/License numbers: (specifying types such as occupational, educational, medical) used to track and verify legal authority to practice medicine and licensure for health care workers in an area of expertise. - Internet Protocol (IP) Address Numbers: used for configuration and network connections.
+Network Communication allows information to be transferred from one Information Technology System to another. - Medications: used within the medical records for health care purposes/treatment, prescribing medications and allergy interactions. - Medical Records: used for continuity of health care. - Race/Ethnicity: used for patient demographic information and for indicators of ethnicityrelated diseases. - Tax Identification Number: used for user identification and financial/taxation transaction verification purposes. - Medical Record Number: this data element is replaced by/combined with the prime identifier EDIPI, which is used to identify individual/record. - Gender: is used to identify patient demographic, type of medical care/provider and medical tests required in healthcare operations